Main illustration: Jason Yim

 Just like how the iPhone revolutionized what people could do with a phone, the business messenger transforms how you engage with your customers.
 With a range of messaging channels (including email, SMS, push messaging, and more), asynchronous conversation features, app integrations, and hooks to customer data to target and tailor your communication, messengers provide much richer and deeper experiences that you’re able to offer at scale.

 This combination of personal relationships and efficiency generates real business growth.
 Our customers’ results speak for themselves:

 - Database platform MongoDB is saving over 3,600 hours for their customers monthly through the use of Intercom’s chatbots.

 - UK utilities provider Scottish Power decreased its cost of support by over 74% after switching their phone support to chat support powered by Intercom.

 Bottom line, businesses who don’t move towards conversational experiences through a messenger are missing out on significant growth.

-Intercom is the world’s first Conversational Relationship Platform.
+Intercom is the world’s first Customer Communications Platform.
 Our solutions enable you to deliver personalized messenger-based experiences at every stage of the customer journey.